DMZ Campaign (1969–1971): May

 On 10 May at 04:15 a unit of the 3rd Marine Regiment in a night defensive position 5 mi north of the Rockpile received a ground probe.
 The Marines returned fire and were supported by AC-47 Spooky gunships forcing the PAVN to withdraw; U.S. losses were eight killed.
-At 09:45 an aerial observer saw 40 PAVN on a trail 25 mi south-southwest of Quảng Trị and directed artillery and airstrikes onto the area killing 27 PAVN.
-On 11 May at 17:35 an aerial observer saw PAVN 3 mi west-northwest of Con Thien and directed artillery and airstrikes onto the area killing 19 PAVN.
+At 09:45 an aerial observer saw 40 PAVN on a trail 25 mi south-southwest of Quảng Trị and directed artillery and airstrikes onto the area, killing 27 PAVN.
+On 11 May at 17:35 an aerial observer saw PAVN 3 mi west-northwest of Con Thien and directed artillery and airstrikes onto the area, killing 19 PAVN.
 On 12 May between 02:30 and 18:30 the PAVN fired mortars and rockets at U.S. bases near Gio Linh, the Rockpile and Con Thien.
-Naval gunfire was directed onto the firing positions causing ten secondary explosions.
-At 17:40 a forward observer saw five PAVN moving 3 mi north-northeast of Con Thien and directed artillery fire onto the position causing a secondary explosion and killing three PAVN.
+Naval gunfire was directed onto the firing positions, causing ten secondary explosions.
+At 17:40 a forward observer saw five PAVN moving 3 mi north-northeast of Con Thien and directed artillery fire onto the position, causing a secondary explosion and killing three PAVN.

-On 13 May at 15:05 a unit of the 3rd Marine Regiment in a position 7 mi west-southwest of Con Thien received 15 82mm mortar rounds causing no damage and directed artillery fire onto the firing position resulting in one secondary explosion.
-At 17:40 a forward observer saw five PAVN 3 mi north-northeast of Con Thien and directed artillery fire onto the position causing a secondary explosion and killing three PAVN.
+On 13 May at 15:05 a unit of the 3rd Marine Regiment in a position 7 mi west-southwest of Con Thien received 15 82 mm mortar rounds, causing no damage, and directed artillery fire onto the firing position, resulting in one secondary explosion.
+At 17:40 a forward observer saw five PAVN 3 mi north-northeast of Con Thien and directed artillery fire onto the position, causing a secondary explosion and killing three PAVN.
 On 15 May at 11:50 an aerial observer saw six to eight PAVN 6 mi west-southwest of Con Thien and directed artillery fire onto them and five PAVN dead were seen in the strike area.
 On 16 May at 23:40 a Marine reconnaissance unit engaged a PAVN platoon 2 mi northeast of Dong Ha, the battle continued sporadically until 05:30 on 17 May with the PAVN losing eight killed and one individual weapon captured.